2010 SE Palmeiras season: Campeonato Brasileiro

 The league continued on 15 July and Palmeiras faced State rivals, Santos FC, in the eighth round with some new players in the squad, such as the forwards Tadeu and Kléber, a club's former player and idol, and the midfielder Tinga who scored the winner in the second half.
 The match finished 2–1 for Palmeiras.
 Avaí was the next opponent, the match saw Palmeiras equalize with the home team at 2–2 in the beginning of the second half with Kléber, but Avaí scored two late goals to win a pretty two-sided match.
 In the league's 10th round, Palmeiras played against Botafogo and was winning the match until the middle of the second half by 2–0, when Marcos Assunção committed a tough foul and was dismissed, after the dismissal the club from Rio de Janeiro reacted and equalized in the final minutes.
 The following week, Palmeiras faced Ceará the league's 2nd placed, away from home, the match was good but the ball didn't cross the line in any of the both halves, the final result wasn't bad for Palmeiras, that stopped in the 10th place of the Série A.

 After the end of the round, Palmeiras signed former Chilean idol, Jorge Valdivia, for 5 years from the Arabian side Al Ain.
 The signing of Valdivia left the club and especially the fans really glad.
 In the beginning of the 12th round, Palmeiras faced old rivals Corinthians, in the so-called Paulista Derby, and drew at home by 1–1.
 Although the bad result, Palmeiras attacked Corinthians almost every time in the match.
 Jorge Henrique scored for Corinthians at the 11th minute and Edinho equalized for Palmeiras at the 33rd minute, after that, Palmeiras scored three times, with Ewerthon twice and with Lincoln, but the referee pointed off-side in all of them.

 For the League's 13th Round, Palmeiras drew with Goiás away from home by the score of 1–1.
 Ewerthon opened the score after just 12 minutes from the beginning with a long range shot.
 Palmeiras played extremely well during the first half, but in the second half, the team didn't make a good appearance, trying to hold a 1–0 lead until the end, when a dubious foul was committed by Palmeiras defence, and after the kick, Goiás drew with a header from Amaral.
 The result was disappointing for the team who was almost certain to win 3 points in the league.
-Despite of the bad result, the team continued 11th in the table awaiting the return of some important players to the squad.
+Despite the bad result, the team continued 11th in the table awaiting the return of some important players to the squad.
 In the following round, Palmeiras won the match against Atlético-PR by 2–0 in a very good appearance from all the players.